gbohner/coexist/README.md

 In order to evaluate whether a parameter setting describes reality sufficiently well, we calculate for each day and age group the likelihood of observing the real data, where the data is assumed to be distributed around the simulated value as a negative binomial distribution with an alpha dispersion parameter of 2.
 We consider scenarios above a minimum threshold to be "plausible".

 We first choose parameter sets to investigate at random, given a set of (wide) prior assumptions about the individual parameters or combinations thereof.
 We perform full simulation for each parameter set and compute their likelihoods.
 When choosing the next set of parameters to investigate, we can estimate whether a parameter set may or may not represent a plausible scenario without actually doing the full simulation.
-For this, we do Gaussian Process Regression with a random subset of data approximation as a surrogate to estimate the likelihoods -- from these estimates a selection function chooses which parameter sets worth fully simulating.
+For this, we do Gaussian Process Regression with a random subset of data approximation as a surrogate to estimate the likelihoods -- from these estimates a selection function chooses which parameter sets are worth fully simulating.
 This is similar to Sequential Model Based Optimisation (SMBO).
 Unlike in SMBO we do not look for a single "best fit" scenario, but rather want a broad picture of all "plausible" scenarios.
 We therefore use a selection function that prioritises exploration rather than optimisation.

 The set of all plausible scenarios are the ***full ensemble***.